-How to clean patio slabs without using a pressure washer
+How to clean patio slabs without using a pressure washer, to avoid potential damage

 Follow these simple cleaning steps to give your patio a spring clean without blasting the slabs

-Cleaning the patio slabs, along with giving the grass its first cut of the year, planting grass seed, cleaning the BBQ, and washing down your best outdoor furniture is all part of essential gardening upkeep to ensure your outdoor living space looks in tip-top condition ahead of any planned garden parties.
+Cleaning the patio slabs, along with giving the grass its first cut of the year, planting grass seed, cleaning the BBQ, and washing down your best outdoor furniture are all part of essential gardening upkeep to ensure your outdoor living space looks in tip-top condition ahead of any planned garden parties.

 How to clean patio slabs without a pressure washer

-Getting the patio looking pristine is a fairly easy task, even without a pressure washer - similar to how easy it is to clean garden decking without resorting to using a harsh power washer.
-Here's our expert step-by-step guide to getting the job done in no time, using a simple homemade patio cleaner and a little elbow grease.
+When sorting the garden out, getting the patio looking pristine is a fairly easy task, even without a pressure washer.
+Similar to how easy it is to clean garden decking without resorting to using a harsh power washer.

-Here's what you'll need:
+What you'll need:

 1.Clear the area